Electrophilic aromatic directing groups: Anilines, phenols, and ethers (such as anisole)

 Due to the electronegativity difference between carbon and oxygen / nitrogen, there will be a slight electron withdrawing effect through inductive effect (known as the –I effect).
 However, the other effect called resonance add electron density back to the ring (known as the +M effect) and dominate over that of inductive effect.
 Hence the result is that they are EDGs and ortho/para directors.

 Phenol is an ortho/para director, but in a presence of base, the reaction is more rapid.
 It is due to the higher reactivity of phenolate anion.
 The negative oxygen was 'forced' to give electron density to the carbons (because it has a negative charge, it has an extra +I effect).
 Even when cold and with neutral (and relatively weak) electrophiles, the reaction still occurs rapidly.

 The phenolate has a negatively charged oxygen.
 That is very unstable that the oxygen has a stronger +M effect (compared to phenol) and an extra +I effect.

 Alkyl groups

 Alkyl groups are electron donating groups.
 The carbon on that is sp^{3} hybridized and less electronegative than those that are sp^{2} hybridized.
 They have overlap on the carbon–hydrogen bonds (or carbon–carbon bonds in compounds like tert-butylbenzene) with the ring p orbital.
 Hence they are more reactive than benzene and are ortho/para directors.

 Carboxylate

 Inductively, the negatively charged carboxylate ion moderately repels the electrons in the bond attaching it to the ring.
 Thus, there is a weak electron-donating +I effect.
 There is an almost zero -M effect since the electron-withdrawing resonance capacity of the carbonyl group is effectively removed by the delocalisation of the negative charge of the anion on the oxygen.
 Thus overall the carboxylate group (unlike the carboxyl group) has an activating influence.

-The negative charge was spread through both oxygens.
+The negative charge is spread through both oxygens.